Hanuman Beniwal: Formation of the Rashtriya Loktantrik Party (2018)

-Beniwal led the Kisan Hunkar Maha rallies in Barmer, Nagaur, Bikaner, Sikar, and Jaipur to champion farmers’ rights before the 2018 state elections.
+Beniwal led the Kisan Hunkar Maha rallies in Barmer, Nagaur, Bikaner, Sikar, and Jaipur to advocate for farmers’ rights before the 2018 state elections.
 He demanded a complete farmer’s loan waiver, free electricity for irrigation, fair MSP, and better irrigation infrastructure, criticising the Raje government’s policies.
 These rallies pushed the newly elected Gehlot government to announce a partial ₹2 lakh loan waiver, which Beniwal called insufficient.

 On 29 October 2018, Beniwal founded the Rashtriya Loktantrik Party (RLP) in Jaipur, and became its president and national convenor.
-Beniwal became a well known face in the politics of Rajasthan, as his party is the third political party in the state of Rajasthan, following the Indian National Congress, and the Bharatiya Janata Party.
-Beniwal’s party gathered support from agrarian groups, with support from leaders like Kirodi Lal Meena, Ghanshyam Tiwari and Jayant Chaudhary during its formative rallies.
+The Rashtriya Loktantrik Party become the third-largest political party in Rajasthan, following the Indian National Congress and Bharatiya Janata Party.
+Beniwals party gathered support from agrarian groups, with support from leaders like Kirodi Lal Meena, Ghanshyam Tiwari and Jayant Chaudhary during its formative rallies.
 Beniwal contested the 2018 Rajasthan assembly elections as a member of the Rashtriya Loktantrik Party, and won the Khinwsar seat for the third term with a margin of 16,948 votes.

-Beniwal then won the 2023 assembly elections by defeating BJP’s Rewant Ram Danga, a defector of his own Rashtriya Loktantrik Party and secured his seat in assembly for consecutive fourth term with a margin of 2059 votes.
+Beniwal then won the 2023 assembly elections by defeating BJP’s Rewant Ram Danga, who left his own Rashtriya Loktantrik Party and secured his seat in assembly for consecutive fourth term with a margin of 2059 votes.
 As a member of the Rashtriya Loktantrik Party (RLP), Beniwal won four elections, out of which two were assembly elections (2018 and 2023) while two were Indian general elections (2019 and 2024).
 RLP fielded their candidates in two assembly elections (2018 and 2023).
 In 2018 state elections, three members of RLP won while in 2023 state elections, seats reduced to one.

-RLP also contested two bye-elections on Khinvsar constituency of Nagaur in 2019 and 2024.
+RLP also contested two bye-elections on Khinwsar constituency of Nagaur in 2019 and 2024.
 Beniwal fielded his brother Narayan and wife Kanika, respectively, after he vacated the seat for Lok Sabha.
 In the 2019 by-election, Narayan Beniwal (RLP) defeated Congress Harendra Mirdha by a margin of 4,630 votes.
-However, in the 2024 by-election, Kanika Beniwal (RLP) lost to BJP’s Rewant Ram, a former RLP defector, by 13,901 votes, marking the first time since 2008 that a non-Beniwal won the Khinvsar seat.
-The defeat, exacerbated by opposition from Jat families like the Mirdhas and Madernas and RLP defections.
+However, in the 2024 by-election, Kanika Beniwal (RLP) lost to BJP’s Rewant Ram, a former RLP defector, by 13,901 votes, marking the first time since 2008 that a non-Beniwal won the Khinwsar seat.
+The defeat, exacerbated by opposition from Jat families like the Midas and Madernas and RLP defections.

 National politics (2019–present)

-Beniwal entry into national politics began after the 2019 general election, when he won from Nagaur constituency, as an RLP candidate in alliance with the Bharatiya Janata Party (BJP)-led NDA.
-Due to his strong regional base among agrarian communities, he defeated Congress candidate Jyoti Mirdha by a margin of 181,260 votes, securing his first term in Lok Sabha.
+Beniwal's entry into national politics began after the 2019 general election, when he won from Nagaur constituency, as an RLP candidate in alliance with the Bharatiya Janata Party (BJP)-led NDA.
+He defeated Congress candidate Jyoti Mirdha by a margin of 181,260 votes, securing his first term in Lok Sabha.
 Previously he unsuccessfully contested the 2014 general election and came to third position with 159,980 votes as an Independent candidate.
 Beniwal focused on farmers’ issues and brought them in the Parliament, advocating for policies to address agricultural distress, such as loan waivers and better minimum support prices (MSP).